microsoft/ebpf-for-windows/docs/TroubleshootingGuide.md

 There are certain errors that likely point to the eBPF client.
 These errors will be present in [eBPF diagnostic traces](./Diagnostics.md#ebpf-diagnostic-traces):
 - `ERROR_ACCESS_DENIED` or `STATUS_ACCESS_DENIED`.
-This means that the user-mode applicaiton is not running as admin or localsystem.
-This points to an issue with the eBPF client.
+This means that the user-mode application is not running as admin or localsystem.
+This points to an issue with the application.
 The resolution here is to run the user-mode application or service as localsystem or admin.
 - `ERROR_FILE_NOT_FOUND`.
 This indicates that the application tried to open an eBPF program with an invalid path.
-This points to an issue within the eBPF client.
+This points to an issue within the application.
 The resolution is to change the path used by the application.

 **NMR Attach Failures**